renpy/renpy/sphinx/source/screen_special.rst

 the following parameter:

 `dialogue`
-    This is a list of ( `who`, `what`, `who_id`, `what_id`, `window_id`) tuples, each of which corresponds to a line of dialogue on the screen. `Who` and `what` are strings containing the speaking character and the line of dialogue, respectively.
-The ids should be assigned to the who and what text displayables, and a window containing each unit of dialogue.
+    A list of NVL Entry objects, each of which corresponds to a line of dialogue to be displayed.
+Each entry has the following
+    fields:

+    .. attribute:: current

+        True if this is the current line of dialogue.
+The current line of dialogue must have its what text displayed with an id of "what".

+    .. attribute:: who

+        The name of the speaking character, or None of there is no such name.

+    .. attribute:: what

+        The text being spoken.

+    .. attribute:: who_id, what_id, window_id

+        Preferred ids for the speaker, dialogue, and window associated with an entry.

+    .. attribute:: who_args, what_args, window_args

+        Properties associated with the speaker, dialogue, and window.
+These are automatically applied if the id is set as above, but are also made available separately.

 `items`
     This is a list of (`caption`, `action`, `chosen`)